Which place is cheaper, Prague or Amsterdam?

 The weather in Prague can be very cold.
 Amsterdam can be very cold during winter.
 In January, Amsterdam is generally much warmer than Prague.
 Daily temperatures in Amsterdam average around 2°C (36°F), and Prague fluctuates around 1°C (33°F).

 Amsterdam usually receives around the same amount of sunshine as Prague during winter.
 Amsterdam gets 46 hours of sunny skies, while Prague receives 49 hours of full sun in the winter.

 In January, Amsterdam usually receives more rain than Prague.
 Amsterdam gets 66 mm (2.6 in) of rain, while Prague receives 42 mm (1.7 in) of rain each month for the winter.

 Both Prague and Amsterdam during the spring are popular places to visit.
 The spring months attract visitors to Amsterdam because of the activities around the city and the natural beauty.
 Also, the activities around the city and the natural beauty are the main draw to Prague this time of year.

 Amsterdam is cooler than Prague in the spring.
-The temperature in Amsterdam is usually 8°C (46°F) in April, and Prague stays around 10°C (49°F).
+The daily temperature in Amsterdam averages around 8°C (46°F) in April, and Prague fluctuates around 10°C (49°F).